nicovillanueva/bombardier/README.md

 # bombardier
 Script for spamming GET requests to an URL in parallel

 Usage:
-bombardier.py -u $url-to-hit -t $concurrent-threads -r $requests-each-thread-will-launch
+`bombardier.py --url $url-to-hit --threads $concurrent-threads --requests $requests-each-thread-will-launch`